StephenSorriaux/ansible-kafka-admin/README.md

 ```
 ### Getting lag statistics
 You might want to perform an updates on your Kafka server only if no (or not much) lag is present for a specific consumer group.
-The following configuration will allow you to do that:
+The following configuration will allow you to do that (global_lag_count is 0):
 ```yaml
 # Get kafka consumers LAG statistics
 - name: Get kafka consumers LAG stats